-o Saturday School is held from 8:00AM-10:00 AM.
-Saturday School is assigned at the discretion of the administration.
+o Saturday School is held from 8:00 AM-10:00 AM.
+Saturday School will be served on the assigned date determined by school administration.
+Conflicts with assigned dates will be handled on a case by case basis.

 In-School Restriction (ISR)